By The Hospitable Team

 Airbnb’s business model is straightforward.
 It’s a service that connects people who want to rent out their homes with travelers looking for accommodations in specific locations.
 It makes the bulk of its revenue by charging a service fee for each booking.
 The service fee covers the cost of running the platform and providing support.

-The platform offers a variety of filters that help travelers find the right listing and a chat system that connects Airbnb hosts to guests directly.
+Airbnb classifies rental properties in over 60 categories based on their style, location, proximity to a travel activity, and other factors and offers a variety of filters that help travelers find the right listing.
+It has a chat system that connects Airbnb hosts to guests directly.
 Airbnb also handles secure payments through the site and verifies personal profiles and listings.
-You may check our articles to learn more about Airbnb identity verification.
+You may check our articles to learn more about identity verification.

 Reviews influence your earnings as a host.